 Bond order (BO) has been defined as the number of chemical bonds between two atoms (Wikipedia, 2018a).
 This definition, though incomplete, is good enough for most diatomic species with up to 20 electrons.
 For instance, for H2 (H-H), O2 (O=O), and N2 (N≡N), BO is 1, 2, and 3, respectively.
 Half values are also possible.

 A BO close or equal to zero means that a very weak bond or no chemical bond is formed, even if said specie does exist.
-For instance, BO is 0 for Be2, NaF, He2, and Ne2.
+For instance, BO is 0 for Be2, NaF, He2, and Ne2, but the first two do exist.
 Be2 is a very weakly bound molecule (Leach, 2018), with a reported bond length close to 2.44 angstrom (Lesiuk, Przybytek, Balcerzak, Musial, & Moszynski, 2019).
 NaF is an ionic compound composed of ions held together by electrostatic forces rather than by chemical bonds.

-He and Ne are noble gases.
 So far, no stable neutral molecules involving covalently bound helium or neon are known.
 However, the "molecule" of two helium atoms bound by van der Waals forces does exist, with a "bond" that is about 5,000 times weaker than the covalent bond in the hydrogen molecule (Chemistry LibreTexts, 2016).
-In addition, noble gases can form molecular ions in the gas phase.
+He and Ne are noble gases, which can form molecular ions in the gas phase.
 The simplest example is the helium hydride molecular ion (HeH+) discovered in 1925 (Wikipedia, 2018b).

 Bond order theory is important because helps predict trends of other chemical features.
 For instance, BO's are proportional to bond strength, bond energy, and thermal stability, but inversely proportional to bond length (distance) and reactivity.
 Hence, BO is not a property, but an index used by chemists to understand other chemical trends.

-In general, defining a bond order as "the number of chemical bonds between two atoms" is not accurate and can be misleading, indeed.
-For instance, the BO of the CN-, CN, and CN+ species are 3, 2.5, and 2, respectively.
+In general, defining a bond order as "the number of chemical bonds between two atoms" is misleading.
+This definition is commonly used in introductory chemistry courses because it can be easily grasped by junior chemistry students, thought it can harm them later on in their career, or confuse them, to say the least.
+Consider this: The BO of the CN-, CN, and CN+ species are 3, 2.5, and 2, respectively.
 In each case, however, the C and N atoms are connected by a triple bond, sharing 6 valence electrons.

-One can do better by defining BO as a measure of the relative strength of a bond rather than a bond multiplicity measure.
+Chemistry teachers can do better by lecturing on BO as a measure of the relative strength of a bond rather than saying that BO is a bond count measure.
 Accordingly, we can do better by saying that, for instance, a specie with a BO equal to 1.5 is one with a bond (order) stronger than a single bond and weaker than a double bond.